jzanetti/matsim-vis/docs/source/index.rst

 - To identify logic errors in the model setup
 - To provide a flexible and intuitive way to present the MATSim output

-The package is written in *python*, and developed/maintained by Sijin Zhang
+The package is written in *python*, and it is sourced from Sijin Zhang's self-learning notes for MATSim

 .. note::